 - Wash your hands frequently.

-- Talk to your health care provider about vaccinations.
+- Talk to your provider about vaccinations.

 The information in this box was provided by MedlinePlus.gov